-The programme is divided into modules, eight being taken at each part.
-Usually four courses modules are taken in each semester but a 3/5 split is possible if agreed between you and your tutor.
+The programme is divided into modules eight being taken at each Part.
+Usually four modules are taken in each semester but a 3/5 split is possible if agreed between you and your tutor.
 Module selection needs to be agreed with your tutor/the Programme Coordinators in light of pre-requisites and required levels of study.
-Single modules have a credit value of 7.5 ECTS (15 CATS); double modules, which have a value of 15 ECTS (30 CATS).
+Single modules have a credit value of 7.5 ECTS (15 CATS); you may also encounter double modules, which have a value of 15 ECTS (30 CATS).
 Each part has a total credit value of 60 ECTS (120 CATS).